tquatmann/multiobjective-ma/README.md

 * `./multi_obj_mdp.sh` calls Storm and PRISM for the different case studies.
 For PRISM, we consider standard value iteration (see log files `prism_*.log`) and Gauss-Seidel value iteration (see log files `Prism-gs_*.log`).
 * `./single_obj_ma.sh` calls Storm and IMCA for the different case studies.
 We consider IMCA with and without enabling expected-time value iteration (see log files `imca-val*.log` and `imca-*.log`, respectively)

+After enough benchmarks have been executed, the command `python postprocess.py logs/` extracts relevant data and creates suitable .tex and .csv files.